 - Psoriatic arthritis pain

 What’s the Dose of Kratom?

-At low doses (between 1 and 4 grams), most users will experience stimulation, increased energy, and improved focus and concentration.
-Higher doses (between 4 and 8 grams) usually provide more powerful pain relief and intense sedation and relaxation.
+At low doses (1 – 4 g), most users will experience stimulation, increased energy, and improved focus and concentration.

-It’s better to stay under 8 g of kratom powder per day, as higher doses tend to come with a greater risk of side effects.
+It’s better to stay under 8 g of kratom powder daily, as higher doses tend to have a greater risk of side effects.

 Related: Can You Overdose on Kratom?

 What Are the Side Effects of Kratom?

 Kratom can come with several side effects, which aren’t severe for most users.
 The most common side effects of kratom use include:

 - Heart palpitations

 One of the more severe side effects is dependence.
 Kratom can be habit-forming, so limiting your dose and taking week-long breaks once a month will often help reduce the risk of addiction.